 Laparoscopy is done in a hospital and requires an anesthetic, usually a general anesthetic.
 An overnight stay in the hospital is usually not required.
 Laparoscopy may cause abdominal pain, but normal activities can usually be resumed in 3 to 5 days, depending on the extent of the procedure that is done through the laparoscope.

 In a loop electrical excision procedure (LEEP), a thin wire loop that conducts an electrical current is used to remove a piece of tissue.
 Typically, this piece of tissue is larger than that obtained in a biopsy of the cervix.

-Ultrasonography uses ultrasound waves, produced at a frequency too high to be heard.
-The ultrasound waves are emitted by a handheld device that is placed on the abdomen or inside the vagina.
+Ultrasonography Ultrasonography Ultrasonography is a type of medical imaging that uses high-frequency sound (ultrasound) waves to produce images of internal organs and other tissues.
+During an ultrasound, a device called a... read more (sonography) uses ultrasound waves, produced at a frequency too high to be heard.
+The ultrasound waves are emitted by a handheld device that is placed on the abdomen (called abdominal ultrasonography) or inside the vagina (called transvaginal ultrasonography).
 The waves reflect off internal structures, and the pattern of this reflection can be displayed on a monitor.